bkoz/hugo/README.md

 $ oc expose svc/hugo
 ```

-The ```BASE_URL``` should be set to the OpenShift route.
+The ```BASE_URL``` environment variable should be set to the OpenShift route.
 If the route is not known in advance, simple update the deployment config as follows:

 Example: